GianlucaIavicoli/pStalker/README.md

 │   │   │   └── Displays usage data for the last 7 days.
 │   │   ├── Show Last Month
 │   │   │   └── Displays usage data for the last 30 days.
-│   │   └── Show Last Year
+│   │   ├── Show Last Year
-│   │       └── Displays usage data for the last 365 days.
+│   │   │   └── Displays usage data for the last 365 days.
+│   │   ├── Show Specific Date
+│   │   │   └── Displays usage data for a specific day.
+│   │   └── Show Date Range
+│   │       └── Displays usage data for a specific date range.
+│   │
 │   ├── Manage Apps
 │   │   ├── Show Apps List
 │   │   │   └── Lists all apps detected at least once.